fedora-python/portingguide/source/strings.rst

-Custom ``__str__`` and ``__repr__`` methods, and code that deals with Python language objects (such as attribute/function names) will always need to use the native string, because that is what each version of Python uses for text-like data.
+Custom ``__str__`` and ``__repr__`` methods, and code that deals with Python language objects (such as attribute/function names) will always need to use the native string, because that is what each version of Python uses for internal text-like data.
+Developer-oriented texts, such as exception messages, could also be native strings.

 For other data, you can use the native string in these circumstances:

     * You are working with textual data
-    * Under Python 2, each “native string” value has a well-defined encoding (such as ``UTF-8`` or :func:`py2:locale.getpreferredencoding`)
+    * Under Python 2, each “native string” value has a single well-defined encoding (such as ``UTF-8`` or :func:`py2:locale.getpreferredencoding`)
     * You do not mix native strings with either bytes or text – always encode/decode diligently when converting to these types.

 Native strings affect the semantics under Python 2 as little as possible, while not requiring the resulting Python 3 API to feel bad.
-But, adding a third incompatible type makes porting process harder, so it is suitable mostly for conservative projects.
+But, having a third incompatible type makes porting process harder.
+Native strings are suitable mostly for conservative projects, where ensuring stability under Python 2 justifies extra porting effort.

 Conversion between text and bytes
 ---------------------------------

-It is possible to *encode* text to binary data, or *decode* bytes into a text string, using a particular encoding.
+It is possible to :meth:`~str.encode` text to binary data, or :meth:`~bytes.decode` bytes into a text string, using a particular encoding.
 By itself, a bytes object has no inherent encoding, so it is not possible to encode/decode without knowing the encoding.